 Role Type of Authentication Authentication Data Description Cryptographic Officer Role-based operator authentication Password Only: The module persistently stores the password hashed and AES encrypted in FLASH, which is outside of the cryptographic boundary.
 The Cryptographic Officer has access to the zeroization command.
 The Cryptographic Officer does not have access to the private User domains.
 User Role-based operator authentication Password Only: The module persistently stores the password hashed and AES encrypted in FLASH, which is outside of the cryptographic boundary.
 The User has full Access to all services except the zeroize service.
-Firmware Update Officer Role-based operator authentication RSA 1024 signature.
-The Firmware Update Officer's sole responsibility is the external loading of new firmware updates.
-All firmware is signed by SanDisk.

-Table 3 - Roles and Required Identification and Authentication
+Table 3 - Roles and Required Identification and Authentication -- --

-Authentication Mechanism Strength of Mechanism Username and Password The probability that a random attempt will succeed or a false acceptance will occur is 1/62^4, which is less than 1/1,000,000.
-The user is locked out after no more than 100 contiguous login failures, therefore the random success rate for multiple retries is $1/62^4$ divided by a customer specified number $\leq 100^1$ , which is less than $1/100,000$ .
-RSA Signature The probability that a random attempt will succeed or a false acceptance will occur is 1/2^80, which is less than 1/1,000,000.
-The module only allows one attempt every 10 seconds.
-Therefore, the probability that a random attempt will be successful within a one minute period is 6/2^80, which is less than 1/100,000.
+Authentication Mechanism Strength of Mechanism Username and Password The probability that a random attempt will succeed or a false acceptance will occur is $1/62^{4}$ , which is less than $1/1,000,000$ .
+The user is locked out after no more than 100 contiguous login failures, therefore the random success rate for multiple retries is $1/62^{4}$ divided by a customer specified number $\leq 100^{1}$ , which is less than $1/100,000$ .